grafana/tempo/docs/sources/tempo/configuration/_index.md

             # Example: "endpoint: s3.dualstack.us-east-2.amazonaws.com"
             [endpoint: <string>]

+            # The number of list calls to make in parallel to the backend.
+            Adjustments here will impact the polling time, as well as the number of Go routines.
+Keep in mind that the number of Go routines created here will also be multipled by the number of tenants being polled concurrently.
+Default is 3
+            [concurrent_walk: <int>]

             # optional.
             # By default the region is inferred from the endpoint,
             # but is required for some S3-compatible storage engines.